jackshisd/Dining-Buddy/README.md

 Dining Buddy is an ultra-compact ESP32-C3-based keychain device that displays **UCLA dining hall menus** and **real-time weather**, with full offline functionality, minimal power use, and intuitive controls—all on a tiny OLED screen.

 Menus are downloaded once daily and displayed with smooth auto-scrolling.
 The device also includes a **date selection mode**, **hall switching**, and a **live weather page**.
-It sleeps after 30 seconds of inactivity and wakes automatically every night at 2:30 AM to rotate cached menu files and download new ones.
+It deep sleeps after 30 seconds of inactivity and wakes automatically every night at 2:30 AM to rotate cached menu files and download new ones.

 All interaction is handled with a **single button**, and menu data is stored in **SPIFFS**.
 The PCB was custom-designed in **KiCad** for a minimal, keychain-friendly form factor.